moo7md/punchin/README.md

 4. Deleete Pods folder
 5. Run `pod install`

-If you are using Xcode 14.1 beta 1 or 2, you might encounter the issue "GameKit module not found", to solve this just comment out the code in `FIRGameCenterAuthProvider`
+If you are using Xcode 14.1 beta 1 or 2, you might encounter the issue "GameKit module not found", to solve this just comment out the code in `FIRGameCenterAuthProvider.m`

 ### Run the application by installing APK (For Android Only)